wadmiraal/wadmiraal.net/src/_posts/2013-08-05-8-things-i-m-going-to-love-about-d8.markdown

 Drupal 8 will have a killer feature called "in-line editing" (aka the "Spark" initiative).
 This will allow site editors to edit content *directly on the page*, without having to go to an edit-form.
 This will be quicker, much more user-friendly, but also will be truly WYSIWYG.
 The content will be edited in context, and all the "real" CSS will get applied to it in real time.

 ### 8. OOP bliss
 D8 will include many OOP paradigms and requires PHP 5.3.
-Although the procedural style from previous versions *does* have it's advantages (whatever other devs say), the new approach will make code cleaner, nicely decoupled (if done right) and easily testable.
+Although the procedural style from previous versions *does* have its advantages (whatever other devs say), the new approach will make code cleaner, nicely decoupled (if done right) and easily testable.

 ## I'm all pumped up!
 Are you?